 As a matter of fact, yes!
 Crash Detection Response is Agero’s telematics solution to detect and provide support for accidents.
 Using our API, we connect your choice of telematics technologies to Agero’s Accident Management platform to deliver immediate, seamless customer assistance and a streamlined accident workflow.

 One top tier insurance carrier has been using Agero’s Crash Detection Response for well over a year, and the results have been very positive.
 In the past year, the number of cases created by Crash Detection Response has risen steadily, especially as drivers started returning to the road coming out of the pandemic.
-Since its initial deployment, the number of accident cases generated by Crash Detection Response has risen 280% – that means fewer cases that otherwise would require secondary tows and the associated costs that come with them.
+In the first year of deployment, the number of accident cases generated by Crash Detection Response rose 280% – that means fewer cases that otherwise would require secondary tows and the associated costs that come with them.

 This trend is not isolated to just one client either.
 As of 2020, 34% of drivers self-identified as being open to telematics-based insurance.
 And by 2025, its projected that as much as 80% of all claims will be processed virtually, with half of all non-injury FNOL reports being automated.
 This creates massive opportunity for telematics.
 According to a merger announcement from leading telematics players (and Agero partners) TrueMotion and Cambridge Mobile Telematics, the mobile telematics market is on track to become a $125 billion market in the next five years.
 As mobile telematics becomes more pervasive, new use cases for the technology will continue to become available, including assisting with investigations and risk management, providing enhanced data, and implementation with Internet of Things (IoT) and connected cars.

 Customers are loving the service too!
 Many drivers have expressed gratitude that their insurance provider is looking out for them and feel confident that their safety is of paramount importance.